ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

         * Winch mounted Vehicle Control Panels

         * Ultra-violet water treatment Control Panels

-        * Motor & Pump Drivers

-        * Drivers & Controllers
   - type: column
     column:
-      title: Quality Control
+      title: ""
+      text: >-
+        **Quality Approved Panels**

-      text: Quality is critical for all the products we manufacture, especially control panels.
+        Quality is critical for all the products we manufacture, especially control panels.
 We deliver into industries including Nuclear and Utilities, so we have to take extra care ensuring that the products we produce will perform reliably under their conditions.
-As a trusted supplier of high reliability, high quality and technically advanced components and products, we are the supplier of choice for an impressive list of blue-chip companies including; Aston Martin, Siemens and Vodafone.
+As a trusted manufacturer of high reliability control panels, we are preferred supplier to an impressive list of blue-chip companies including; Aston Martin, Siemens and Vodafone.
   - type: column
     column:
       title: Family Values